djmobius/Brewery-Finder/README.md

 ## Features

-- Select a state from a dropdown menu.
+- Select a state from a dropdown menu or enter a postal code.
 - Filter results by city and brewery type.
 - Display a list of breweries matching the selected criteria.